meteor/meteor/content/blaze.md

   }
 });
 ```

+Note that to get the keyword arguments, you need to read them off the `hash` property of the final argument to the helper.
+This is a little awkward, so in general it's usually easier not to use them.

 You can also pass the output of a helper to a template inclusion or other helper.
 To do so, use brackets to show precedence: